cy-sp-howard/lang5/README.md

-# Lang5 - Blish Module
+# Lang5 - Blish HUD Module
 Gxxxx Wxxx 2 Chinese language selector.
 Use it secretly.
 If get banned, NO ONE CAN HELP YOU.